fshasan/mail-mates/README.md

 ## Docker Services

-Here are the list of services used on docker-compose.yml file.

 * [PHP](https://hub.docker.com/_/php)
 * [MySQL](https://hub.docker.com/_/mysql)
 * [Nginx](https://hub.docker.com/_/nginx)
 * [phpmyadmin](https://hub.docker.com/_/phpmyadmin)

 ## Docker commands

-List of docker commands to run the project.

 * Make a .env file on src folder & copy the contents of .env.example on .env file.
    ```sh